Antoni Stawikowski: Career

 In 1955, he was hired at the Nicolaus Copernicus Astronomical Center of the Polish Academy of Sciences in Toruń (CAMK Toruń).
 He earned his doctoral degree in 1976.
 He author of several books on astronomy and cosmology.

+In 2013, Bronisław Komorowski (then President of Poland) awarded him with Order of Polonia Restituta.

 Family

 He has two daughters, Małgorzata and Anna.